elucid/mobiledoc-html-renderer/README.md

 #   A proc that accepts a tagname and will return a Nokogiri node.
 #
 # attributes::
-#   Hash of attributes that were stored with that markup (only passed to markup renderers, not to section renderers).
+#   Hash of attributes that were stored with that markup.
 #
 # == Returns:
 # MUST return the node created by `create_element`